amitopenwriteup/devops-with-ai/n8nagent.md

 ## Agent 3 — Generate .gitlab-ci.yml & Commit

 This agent runs on demand.
-It reads the repo file tree, asks Ollama to generate a CI config, then commits the file directly to GitLab via the API.
+It reads the repo file tree, asks llama3.2:1b to generate a CI config, then commits the file directly to GitLab via the API.

 ### Node Flow